JonathanGodar/nixvim/README.md

 # NixVim Configuration

-This repository contains my personal configuration NixVim, a Neovim configuration managed with Nix.
+This repository contains my nixvim configuration.
+This is a slightly modified version of [dj-tec's config](https://github.com/dc-tec/nixvim).
+There is also some code taken from [kickstart-nix.nvim](https://github.com/nix-community/kickstart-nix.nvim).

 ## General Configuration